rosmed/slicer_ros2_module/docs/pages/nodes/tf2.rst

 ===
-Tf2
+TF2
 ===

-For Tf2, there is no need to support multiple data types since Tf2's API exclusively uses ``geometry_msgs::msg::TransformStamped``.
+For TF2, there is no need to support multiple data types since TF2's API exclusively uses ``geometry_msgs::msg::TransformStamped``.
 On the Slicer side, the classes ``vtkMRMLROS2Tf2BroadcasterNode`` and ``vtkMRMLROS2Tf2LookupNode`` support both ``vtkMatrix4x4`` and ``vtkMRMLTransformNode``.

-Tf2 lookups use a Tf2 buffer to store all the Tf2 messages (broadcasts) sent by all the ROS nodes.
-For the SlicerROS2 module, we decided to add a Tf2 buffer as a private data member of the ``vtkMRMLROS2NodeNode`` since most users will never need a direct access to the Tf2 buffer.
-The Tf2 lookups are performed when the node node is spun.
+TF2 lookups use a TF2 buffer to store all the TF2 messages (broadcasts) sent by all the ROS nodes.
+For the SlicerROS2 module, we decided to add a TF2 buffer as a private data member of the ``vtkMRMLROS2NodeNode`` since most users will never need a direct access to the TF2 buffer.
+The TF2 lookups are performed when the node node is spun.

 Broadcasts
 ----------

-To create a new Tf2 broadcaster, one should use the MRML ROS2 Node method ``vtkMRMLROS2NodeNode::CreateAndAddTf2BroadcasterNode``.
+To create a new TF2 broadcaster, one should use the MRML ROS 2 node method ``vtkMRMLROS2NodeNode::CreateAndAddTf2BroadcasterNode``.
 This method takes two parameters: